Ironhack-WDFT-Lisbon/w5-d2-exercise-react-hooks/README.md

    2. Create a simple UI that shows the username and profile picture
    3. Refactor the component to have an input that accepts a user name and fetches user data dynamically
    4. Refactor to make a new component of this input while still keeping everything working as before
+4. Copy from student Portal the IronbnbList component
+   1. Refactor the axios request and usefetch instead